Linux 软件免费装

 Do I need Action Scheduler?

 Many WP shops already ship Action Scheduler bundled with WooCommerce or other plugins — check Plugins → Installed Plugins for "Action Scheduler" before installing it separately.
-If the Bindings admin page shows an "Action Scheduler is not installed" notice at the top, you don't have it loaded yet; install Action Scheduler to make one-click admin Bulk Apply and async cron walks available.
+If the Bindings admin page shows an "Action Scheduler is not installed" notice at the top, you don't have it loaded yet.

 What WP-CLI commands does the plugin add?